"72 hours to kill... thousands of zombies... What would Chuck do?"

 He's considerably less stoic the first time he runs into a psychopath.
 When Ted shows up, Chuck actually tries to talk his way out of the fight and is almost successful.
 Four days later, Chuck doesn't even try to talk to Sgt.
 Boykin.

-Subverted Trope: There's currently no trope for it, but most of the bosses crawl to a body of either their object of fixtation (Slappy), their loved one (The Twins), but when the magician duo die, the silent one instead stabs his partner to death, completely surprising Chuck (who was semi-lampshading it by rolling his eyes when the silent magician tries crawling to his dying partner).
+Subverted Trope: There's currently no trope for it (the closest would probably be Together in Death but it only really applies to a single listed example), but most of the bosses crawl to a body of either their object of fixtation (Slappy), their loved one (The Twins), but when the magician duo die, the silent one instead stabs his partner to death, completely surprising Chuck (who was semi-lampshading it by rolling his eyes when the silent magician tries crawling to his dying partner).

 The usual trope of knocking down something on accident when trying to sneak, and hiding, is subverted.
 Chuck instead reveals himself to TK, who he was spying on.

 Take That: Bibi Love is a barely camouflaged parody of Cher, right down to her outfit.